 We also stock newspapers from around the world and international films and TV on DVD.

-The Library contains 1600+ seats, across 5 floors.
+The Library contains 1470+ seats, across 5 floors.
 These are a mix of fixed and flexible, group and individual study spaces.
 There are 500+ PCs, the building is wireless enabled throughout with power sockets and laptop docking (24/7) on all fixed desks.
-Level 5 is reserved for silent study.
-The other floors are designated quiet study, although students can of course use bookable group study rooms, for example, to have discussions or practice presentations.
+All the floors are designated quiet study, apart from Level 2.
+Students can of course use bookable group study rooms, for example, to have discussions or practice presentations.

 There are of course peak times in Semester e.g. lunch time during revision weeks can be very busy, but additional spaces are made available across campus during revision and assessment periods.
-Year round there are Learning Commons on and off campus, providing hundreds more study spaces.
+Year round hundreds more study spaces are provided, on and off campus, some of which are bookable.
 This is before department and school specific study spaces, PC labs, studios and workshops are considered.

 Increasingly assignments are submitted online via the Moodle VLE.
 Some departments require more than others e.g. displays/model making by Architecture students.
 Print/copy pricing is competitive and it is important to note that scanning is free!